ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    * `-d value, --domain value`    DNS Domain ID.

    * `-i value, --instance value`  Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set INSTANCE' is used.
+If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

    * `--output value`              Specify output format, only JSON is supported now.